lusis/noah-agent/README.md

 # Usage
 Right now it makes the assumption that everything is running on localhost (redis and noah).
 It does, however, work.
 Feel free to poke around if you like.

+This is my first real attempt at using Celluloid and Actors seriously.
+Any advice, comments or rude remarks are more than welcome!